Speirsy/python_project_inventory/readme.md

 The user should be able to

-- view a full list of store products associated data - Supplier, Brand, Stock Level, Cost, Mark Up, and links to an edit page for changes and adds.
+- view a full list of store products and associated data - Supplier, Brand, Stock Level, Cost, Mark Up, and links to an edit page for changes and adds.
 - view a full list of Suppliers with links for individual edits and a button to add more.
 - view a full list of Brands with links for edits and a button to add more.
 - enter purchase and sale price for each product and view mark up as a percentage.